About Hong Kong Qualifications Framework

 Chairman

-Ms Jane Curzon LO, JP
+Ms Jane Curzon LO, BBS, JP

 Deputy Chairmen